Table Of Contents

 Women and Retirement

-• According to the same Bank of America study, more men (10%) contribute the maximum amount to their 401(k) compared to women (7%).
+• According to the same Bank of America study, men continue to rate their feelings of financial wellness higher than women (54 vs 47).

-• Only 17% of women reported that they felt on track to meet their financial goals, compared to 26% of men, according to the 2023 New York Life survey.
+• Only 57% of women are confident they will meet their financial goals, compared to 75% of men, according to the 2024 New York Life survey.

 • 42% of women plan to have less than $3,000 each month in retirement, compared to 27% of men.